kallaway/100-days-of-code/log.md

 **Today's Progress**:

+AM: Looked at the [100DaysOfCode-twitter-bot issues/](https://github.com/FreeCodeCamp/100DaysOfCode-twitter-bot/issues/) and decided to take a look at [#7](https://github.com/FreeCodeCamp/100DaysOfCode-twitter-bot/issues/7) as bot the issues I was looking at yesterday were merged

 **Thoughts**:

 I'm knackered, this challenge is taking up all my spare time and I don't think I have made any progress over the last few days :worried: